Azure-Samples/contoso-creative-writer/README.md

     - Once the extension has been installed, open the `create-azure-search.ipynb` notebook.
 We will use this notebook to upload a catalogue of products to the Azure AI Search vector store.
 Click `select kernel` in the top right hand corner of the notebook, choose Python environment and then select the recommended Python version.
     - Run all of the cells in the notebook.
 If this process was successful you should see "uploading 20 documents to index contoso-products".
 You're now ready to run the full promptflow.

-2. You can run the example web app locally using a Flask server.
+2. Run the example web app locally using a Flask server.

     First navigate to the src/api folder
     ```